Juan Escobar (Paraguayan footballer): Cruz Azul

-In 2019, he joined Mexican club Cruz Azul for a fee of USD$7, 000, 000.00, surpassing a 20-year transfer fee record in Paraguayan football held by Roque Santa Cruz when he joined Bundesliga team Bayern Munich for USD$6, 900, 000.00 in 1999.
+In 2019, he joined Mexican club Cruz Azul for a fee of USD$7 million, surpassing a 20-year transfer fee record in Paraguayan football held by Roque Santa Cruz when he joined Bundesliga team Bayern Munich for USD$6.9 million in 1999.

+Loan to Toluca

+On 31 January 2024, Escobar joined Toluca on a season-long loan.

+Castellón

+On 11 February 2025, Castellón announced the signing of Escobar.

+Godoy Cruz

+On 25 July 2025, Escobar joined Argentine Primera División club Godoy Cruz.

 International career

 After representing Paraguay at under-20 level in the 2015 South American Youth Football Championship, and under-23 level in the 2015 Pan American Games, Escobar was first called up to the full side on 21 June 2017, for a friendly against Mexico.
 He made his full international debut on 1 July, starting in a 2–1 loss at the CenturyLink Field in Seattle.